-First branchial cleft cysts develop as a result of the incomplete fusion of the cleft between the first and second branchial arches.
+First branchial cleft cysts develop as a result of the incomplete fusion of the cleft between the first and second branchial arches (see branchial apparatus).
 There may be a sinus with drainage to the external ear or skin.
 They typically occur within or close to the parotid gland or external auditory canal.

 They can be divided into three types based on location:

-- type II: between angle of the mandible to the external auditory canal
+- type II: between the angle of the mandible and the external auditory canal

 - type III: periparotid